French self-employment : the Microentreprise scheme

 What is the « Microentrepreneur » (ex auto-entrepreneur) scheme?

 This option is a very simplified scheme for self-employment : you benefit from simplified admin formalities for setting up your business, and day-to-day management.
-But beware, it does have limits : there is a flat rate deduction for expenses depending on your type of activity, your annual turnover is limited, etc. Find more info below !
+But beware, it does have limits : there is a flat rate deduction for expenses depending on your type of activity, your annual turnover is limited, etc. Find out more below !

 If registered as self-employed under the micro-entreprise scheme in France, you are legally a sole proprietorship, “Entreprise Individuelle” (EI)When you opt for the micro-entreprise option, you are opting for a particular social regime and taxation status.